jbreeden/mruby-apr/doc/mrblib/kernel.md

 # Module Kernel

+## `#`(command)`
+Runs a process, waits for it to finish, and returns the exit code.
+- Args
+  + `command`.
+One of:
+     - commandline : command line string which is passed to the standard shell
+     - cmdname, arg1, ... : command name and one or more arguments (no shell)

 ## `#system(*command)`
 Runs a process, waits for it to finish, and returns the exit code.
 - Args